 One of the issues with the environment, and one priority habitat in particular, is the known contamination of Woodside [variously Corkwood] Stream and hence the River Rother with raw sewage.
 As discussed in Section 4.3.4, in 2021 alone there were 38 instances recorded with a total of 193 hours of discharge.
+In 2022, this sewer storm overflow spilled 33 times for a total of 223 hours.

 This threat to human health and the environment is a direct result of the responsible company not calculating system capacity on the basis of a combined sewer [both foul and surface water] even though it knows and accepts that to be the case because the older houses in Peasmarsh village have combined discharges.
-This is discussed in more detail in Section 4.3.4 and a policy [I2] is established.
+This is discussed in more detail in Section 4.3.4 and a policy [I1] is established.